taylor1791/front-end-work-flow/README.md

     var few = require( 'front-end-work-flow/gulpfile.js' );

-After making sure a local gulp exists (`npm install gulp`), typing `gulp` will print a list of the available tasks.
+At this point typeing `gulp` will print out a help message with the available tasks.

 Workflows
 ---------

 ### medusa-gaze

-development+
+The development starts a server and watches files for changes.
+When changes occur html, json, node, and browser JavaScript are linted and checked for code styling.
+Unit tests are also run.

 ### manticore-sting

-benchmark and test
+This runs everything mentioned `medusa-gaze` except the developement server, functioning as a test suite.

 ### cyclops-crush

-build
+The is the standard dist build.
+Lots of things happen.

 ### minotaur-charge

-deploy

-`gulp medusa-gaze` is a workflow that lints html, json, node, and browser JavaScript.
-It also checks coding style.
+Must be implemented by developers and is ment to be the deploy task

 Configuration
 -------------

 `front-end-workflow` returns a `FEW Object`.
 Here is a complete list of all the available options for `FEW Objects`s.

 ### globals